 Memphis Music Feature: Hippy SOUL

 Ed.
-Note: Memphis group Hippy SOUL drops their new album “Worthy NeGrow” TODAY (July 28, 2017).
+Note: Memphis group Hippy SOUL dropped their album “Worthy NeGrow” on July 28, 2017.
 Wesley Paraham has all the info on this established duo and why you need to download right now.
 All photos by Cat Evans.

 Around the time I started as an I Love Memphis contributor, I asked other people who follow local music if they knew of anyone that I didn’t, and who should be huge.
 The modern talent.
 The overlooked and under-recognized.
 That sweetness.

 Two names came up the most.
 One I’ve already written about, and the other is Hippy SOUL.
 If you sent me links to this group’s music, I want to thank you from the bottom of my heart.

 Hippy SOUL is a rap group by Idi Aah Que and Teco Tate: two guys who met in an East High School English class while working on a poetry writing assignment.
 They were the only ones who actually put effort into writing and performing their poetry, and their shared passions sparked a collaboration.

 Since then, they’ve released a mixtape, an album, an EP, and several remixes and singles.
 Their second album, Worthy NeGrow, is set to release on July 28th.

 Hippy SOUL, in their five years of local activity, already has fanatics and at least a couple hundred thousand Soundcloud plays.
 They rap like they already have the riches, the fame, and the laurels.
 The artistry is apparent; the hunger is deep.

 I recently attended a listening party for their new album, where fans and industry folk gathered for an exclusive listening opportunity held at the 1524 Events & Banquet Facility.